 We can’t just leave our hearts at home.
 That has a far bigger cost than trying a better route.
 A big cost to you, and a big cost to the world.

 When I say align your work with your values, I don’t mean we all have to go work for a non-profit.
 There are a zillion options for doing meaningful work outside of non-profits.

 It’s not as hard as you think to make a switch to something that works better for your heart and your sustainability.

 It’s just that it is not an impossible challenge.
 You have faced many challenges and you’re better for it.

 One time I wrote down a list of ten peak experiences.
 (Which is a fun and very useful exercise.)

 I noticed that in every case, the experience had some kind of challenge at the core, such as a wilderness backpacking experience when I was a teen.

-It was the challenge+breakthrough that made each one a peak experience, but notice there had to be a challenge to create that pleasure.
+It was the challenge+breakthrough that made each item on my list a peak experience.
+But notice there had to be a challenge to create that pleasure.

 OK, now I bet you’re saying, But How?
 That’s good news.
 It means you are now thinking “Maybe it’s possible!”

 Just be with that “Maybe” energy in your heart for today.
 Let it do its magic on you.
 The How can be figured out later.